Illness & Conditions - Health Conditions

 A reaction to a tuberculin skin test is how most people find out they have latent TB.
 It takes about 48 hours after the test for a reaction to develop, which is usually a red bump where the needle went into the skin.
 Or you could have a rapid blood test that provides results in about 24 hours.

 If a person's immune system becomes unable to prevent the bacteria from growing, the TB becomes active.
-Of people who have latent TB, 5% (1 person out of 20) will develop active TB within 2 years after the initial infection.
-Another 5% of people who have latent TB will develop active TB at some point in their lives.
+Of people who have latent TB, 5% to 10% (1 to 2 people out of 20) will develop active TB at some point in their lives.
 1

 Active TB in the lungs